Which course should I take?

 What is Included?
 The WFA course fee of $200 includes instruction, training materials, and SOLO certification fee.
-Meals are not included.
-Certification is good for two years, and you recertify by taking the course again.
+Meals and lodging are not included.
+Certification is good for two years; you recertify by taking the course again.
 The SOLO WFA can also be used to recertify the SOLO Wilderness First Responder.
 SOLO Basic CPR is available as an optional adjunct – usually taught at the end of Day One – for an additional $40.

 What is Taught?
 The WFA curriculum focuses on: Prevention, Response and Assessment, Initial Life Threats, Musculoskeletal Injuries including Long Bone Fractures and Spine Assessment and Clearing, Environmental Emergencies, Soft Tissue Injuries and Infection, and Medical Emergencies.

 What Should I Bring?
 WFA students are asked to bring clothing suitable for getting dirty and being active outside much of the day (i.e. rolling around on the ground pretending to be injured, and kneeling next to mock patients).
 They should also bring a bag lunch and additional outdoor layers to use for building splints, etc. A complete packing list and directions are sent to students upon registration.

 SOLO Wilderness First Responder (WFR) $750, 72 Hours